Northumbria University Welcomes You!

 Building locations for conference events

 Locations for the various events are detailed below.
 (Note, rooms/buildings may be subject to change dependent on operational constraints.)
+The map below is interactive: click on the arrow button next to the ‘ICAD 2019’ label and you can choose which venues to see and also get walking directions from the main accommodation venues to the CIS building.

 Think Tank, papers, workshops: